vitessio/website/content/en/docs/21.0/reference/programs/vtctldclient/vtctldclient_EmergencyReparentShard.md

 ### Options

 ```
+      --expected-primary string          Alias of a tablet that must be the current primary in order for the reparent to be processed.
   -h, --help                             help for EmergencyReparentShard
   -i, --ignore-replicas strings          Comma-separated, repeated list of replica tablet aliases to ignore during the emergency reparent.
       --new-primary string               Alias of a tablet that should be the new primary.
 If not specified, the vtctld will select the best candidate to promote.